-Residential Density.
-See Housing Density
+Residential density.
+See Housing density

 Residential hostel.
-Is accommodation intended primarily for medium to long term permanent residential occupancy catering for a wide range of socio-economic groups, sometimes providing an element of care, and should not be confused with tourist hostels which are primarily for visitors.
+Accommodation intended primarily for medium to long term permanent residential occupancy catering for a wide range of socio-economic groups, sometimes providing an element of care, and should not be confused with tourist hostels which are primarily for visitors.

 Retail.
-For the sake of this document the Council considers a retail use to equate to a shop use (Class A1 of the Use Classes Order (as revised 2005).
+For the sake of this document the Council considers a retail use to equate to a shop use (Class A1 of the Use Classes Order (as revised 2005)).